Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Suppose two buyers may want to take title as joint owners with rights of survivorship (JTWROS); does the TREC contract provide for this?
 No, even though JTWROS is an absolutely legitimate way to own property and accomplish a modest degree of estate planning at the same time.
 Even though JTWROS is permitted by the Estates Code for both spouses and non-spouses, the TREC 1-4 contract offers no opportunity for buyers to choose this option.

-A special provision requiring JTWROS must be included at the contract stage before the contract is signed.
-JTWROS is a non-standard creative add-on provision and likely will not happen unless it is expressly included in the contract.
+JTWROS is a non-standard creative add-on provision and likely will not happen unless it is expressly included as a special provision in the contract before the contract is signed.

-A deed transfers and warrants title and usually that is all.
-It does not transfer warranties pertaining to the foundation, roof, HVAC system, appliances, and pest control; property management contracts and any other agreements relating to upkeep, repair, maintenance, and operation of the property; and, if the property is leased, any rights of the landlord pursuant to the lease including unpaid rents and the tenant’s security deposit.
+The purpose of a deed is transfer and warrant title.
+It does not transfer non-title contracts or warranties on the foundation, roof, HVAC system, appliances, and pest control; property management contracts and any other agreements relating to upkeep, repair, maintenance, and operation of the property; and, if the property is leased, any rights of the landlord pursuant to the lease including unpaid rents and the tenant’s security deposit.

-It is clearly in the best interest of the buyer to secure an assignment of contracts, warranties, and leases.
+It is in the interest of the buyer to secure an assignment of contracts, warranties, and (if applicable) leases at closing.
 The actual assignment may be included as a clause in the deed or be accomplished by means of a separate assignment instrument.

 Non-Recourse Clause